Doctor of Philosophy with a Major in Architecture

 |Total Credit Hours||30|

 In the second year of their studies students complete a qualifying paper, a paper of publishable standard that makes a contribution to knowledge.
+A minimum of 6 hours of ARCH 8799 is required.

 Comprehensive Examination in the Architecture Major